 - For a higher impedance speaker, the overall volume will be a few dB lower typically, depending on the particulars of that speaker.

 - You’ll never get the full capacity out of the stereo or amplifier as you would with a lower impedance speaker like it’s designed for.

 For car subwoofers, for example, that’s a big deal.
 For every doubling of power to a speaker, you’ll get 3dB more volume, not double the volume.
 4x the power is 6dB, and so on.

 Our ears work in a way such that about 10dB is considered a big difference, which takes about 10x the power.
 When doubling the speaker impedance, as you can see from the graphs above, you’ll “run out of steam” well before reaching the maximum power your amp could put out like it would with the correct (lower) impedance speaker.

-For home or car stereos with lower power output (most car stereos are limited to about 14-15W or so) that’s quite a difference.
+For car stereos with lower power output (most car stereos are limited to about 14-15W or so) that’s especially not ideal.

 What happens if I use a higher impedance speaker on a crossover?